 0% Approval Rating - The Emir of Raseir's brother, who has deposed his brother under Ad Avis' orders and is his puppet while Ad Avis is The Man Behind the Man.
 Most people hold him accountable for the going ons in Raseir, not knowing Ad Avis' part in the plot.
 Which makes Ad Avis' sudden appearance and brainwashing of the hero particularly effective.
 The Emir is never seen in game, and is only mentioned in a text box at the end.

-Animorphism - Ad Avis' preferred curse in the second game turns whoever it hits into whatever creature their inner selves resembles.
+Animorphism - Ad Avis uses a curse that turns its victims into a creature symbolizing their inner selves.
 Apparently, good-natured people are sauruses, Khaveen is a snake, and Ad Avis' apprentice is a snake/scorpion/panther... thing.

 The Blacksmith - Issur.
 He makes quality daggers and swords, but he's also a bit of a prick (and a sore loser when you best him at arm wrestling).

 Back Stab - In the remake, thieves who sneak around in the desert sometimes encounter enemies who are unaware of their presence.
 Throw a dagger in their back For Massive Damage (often fatal).
 It's not honorable, but it's dreadfully effective.

 Beware the Silly Ones: When the player meets the Bonus Boss in the middle of the desert, the latter is utterly lost and is actually crawling away from the city he was supposed to destroy.
 Its first reaction upon seeing the player is wondering out loud (in a silly accent) if he's just another one of those annoying mirages.
 If you trick him into continuing in the direction he was going, he'll stupidly crawl onwards into the endless desert never to be seen again.
 If you challenge him, the silly creature suddenly morphs into a hulking monstrosity and then proceeds to beat the crap out of you.